Mary Gordon Ellis: Life

 In 1914 Ellis married Junius Gather Ellis, a farmer and turpentine operator who was relatively affluent for the area; with him she had three children, Mary Elizabeth, Margaret Lee, and Junius Gather.
 The family lived at Ellis's home, Stockholm, located between Gillisonville and Coosawhatchie.
 She continued to teach, unusual for a married woman at the time; she and her husband hired a tutor to help educate their children so that she could work.
 She also assisted in running her husband's businesses.
 So alarmed were the couple at the poor state of local schools that when their eldest child was ready to begin her formal education, they sent her to live with relatives in Savannah to take advantage of the better schools there; her siblings soon followed.
 Ellis further invited her sisters, students at Winthrop, to come and live with her during the summer and tutor local students to improve their education.
 One of their pupils went on to run the theological program at Duke University, while another took a high position at Clemson University.

 To combat educational deficiencies in Jasper County, Ellis determined in 1924 to run for the position of county superintendent of schools.
 Many thought she was joking.
 Women were still rarities in elected office in South Carolina, and it was only two years since Kate Vixon Wofford had taken office as the first woman elected to public office in the state when she became county superintendent of schools in Laurens County.
 Some of her acquaintance asked Ellis why she would want to head the county's education programs when her own children were being educated elsewhere; she replied, speaking of local schools, "If they are not good enough for my children, they are not good enough for yours."
+Elected in 1928 and taking her seat in January 1929, “Mary G,” as she was called by the all-male state Senate, became the first woman to serve in that body.